- Atrial Myxoma Surgery Pictures

 Dr. Ciuffo earned his M.D. degree, “Summa cum Laude”, from one of the oldest Medical Schools in Italy.
 Subsequently, he fulfilled his military obligations by serving as an artillery lieutenant in the Italian Armed Forces and then moved to the U.S. to get his postgraduate surgical training.
 He went on to complete his General and Cardiothoracic Surgery residency training in New York City with an intense clinical and research experience at the Sloan-Kettering Cancer Center, Albert Einstein Hospital, Flushing Hospital Medical Center and Long Island Jewish Medical Center.
 His research activity at the Albert Einstein College of Medicine focused on clinical and prognostic aspects of the use of mechanical and biological heart valves in cardiac surgery.
 He has been also responsible for investigational studies on the improvement of durability in biological materials for cardiac surgery.

 Following his surgical training, Dr. Ciuffo joined the faculty at the University of Pittsburgh, where he furthered his experience in the clinical and technical aspects of his current areas of interest as well as in blood sparing techniques, high risk cardiac surgery, heart and lung transplantation, heart failure and atrial fibrillation surgery.
 Dr. Ciuffo then volunteered to go back to Italy on an international assignment for the University of Pittsburgh to set up and implement an active cardiac surgery and transplant program in Sicily and another one in Cairo, Egypt, in cooperation with the local governments and ministries of health.
 After he completed his international mission, he returned to New York City where he refined and further developed his techniques in minimally invasive coronary and valve surgery.
+Following his New York experience, he established a successful Minimally Invasive and Bloodless Heart Surgery program in North East Ohio until his practice relocation to the WellSpan Health System.

 The Doctor Says…..